Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Mech Techie.md

 Damage: 1D4
 Range: 100m
 Effects: Allows mech to move up walls and buildings.
-Requirements: Mech Workbench.[br]‌
+Requirements: Mech Workbench.[br]â€Œ

 ---

 **Armor Mod**: A upgrade to a mechsuit that takes away 1 weapon slot, but increases the armor of a mech by 2
 Cost: $100
-Requirement: Mech workbench.[br]‌
+Requirement: Mech workbench.[br]â€Œ

 ---